An iterative method based FLC-SLM system design for forming multiple complex structures simultaneously in 3D volume with tissue: Results and Discussion

-The detailed schematic of the experimental system with the various hardware building blocks, experiment tissue samples and the constructed 3D volume image is shown in \autoref{fig:fig7}.
-The system design consists of a master controller i.e the FLC-SLM hardware driver which is connected with the responders, the FLC-SLM's micro-display unit and the arbitrary function generator which triggers both the cameras.
-The light from a He-Ne laser of wavelength $633 \,\text{nm}$ passes through a spatial filter and falls on the SLM.
+The detailed schematic of the experimental system with the various hardware building blocks, experiment tissue samples, and the constructed 3D volume image is shown in \Cref{fig:fig6}.
+The system design consists of a master controller, i.e., the FLC-SLM hardware driver.
+This hardware driver is connected further with the responders, i.e., the FLC-SLM's micro-display unit and the arbitrary function generator which triggers both the cameras.
+The light from a He-Ne laser of wavelength 633\,nm passes through a spatial filter and falls on the SLM.
 Thereafter, the modulated wavefront reflected from FLC-SLM passes through a set of optical components and falls on the scattering media.
-To facilitate the formation of multiple complex structures \textit{simultaneously} at different depth in the 3D volume, a beam splitter is used to split the speckle field into two parts that are imaged by cameras placed at two different depths.
-One of the cameras is placed on a linear translation stage to visualize the 3D volume.
-Furthermore, a set of sequential hardware operational instructions are sent from the personal computer to the FLC-SLM display head and both the cameras to acquire the output speckle field generated by the tissue sample.
+To facilitate the formation of multiple complex structures \textit{simultaneously} at different depths in the 3D volume, a beam splitter is used to split the speckle field into two parts.
+These two parts are imaged by cameras placed at two different depths.
+Camera 1 is placed at distance $\mathrm{D_1}$, which has an option of position shift.
+Camera 2 is placed at distance $\mathrm{D_2}$ to visualize the 3D volume.
+Furthermore, a set of sequential hardware operation instructions are sent from the personal computer (PC) to the FLC-SLM display head and the cameras for acquiring the output speckle field generated by the tissue sample.

-The simulation results have been validated with the developed experimental setup, where the proposed WMA-GA algorithm was tested for its ability to focus complex 2D as well as 3D structures simultaneously.
-Commercial ground glass diffusers with different grit sizes ($120$ grit, $220$ grit, $450$ grit and $600$ grit) have been used as a scattering media.
-Fresh chicken tissue samples of thickness $323\, \text{\textmu m}$, $588\, \text{\textmu m}$, and $852\, \text{\textmu m}$ have been used as a biological sample for demonstrating the robustness of the experimental setup and the WMA-GA algorithm.
+The simulation results have been validated with the developed experimental setup, where the proposed WMA-GA algorithm has been tested to focus complex 2D as well as 3D structures.
+Commercial GG diffusers with different grit sizes (120, 220, 450, and 600 grit) have been used as scattering media.
+Fresh chicken tissue samples of thickness 323, 588, and 852\,$\text{\textmu m}$ have been used as a biological sample for demonstration.